molguin92/WikidataViz/README.md

 git clone git@github.com:molguin92/WikidataViz.git
 ```

-- Create a virtual environment to run install the Python libraries and activate it:
+- Create a virtual environment to install the Python libraries and activate it:

 ```bash
 cd WikidataViz